-The Resource File Generator converts .txt files and .resx (XML-based resource format) files to common language runtime binary .resources files that can be embedded in a runtime binary executable or compiled into satellite assemblies.
+The Resource File Generator converts text (.txt or .restext) files and XML-based resource format (.resx) files to common language runtime binary (.resources) files that can be embedded in a runtime binary executable or compiled into satellite assemblies.
 For information about deploying and retrieving .resources files, see Resources in Applications.

 Resgen.exe performs the following conversions:

-Converts .txt files to .resources or .resx files.
+Converts .txt or .restext files to .resources or .resx files.

 Converts .resources files to text or .resx files.

 Converts .resx files to text or .resources files.